-Although we were in Colorado for a week only, we did a lot of cool walks there, from easy to strenuous and from short to long.
-As I said earlier, we haven’t been everywhere in Colorado and as it was still pretty early in the season, we also didn’t get to do all the hikes we planned on doing, because of snow conditions and trails still being closed.
-However, I think we still came up with a nice list of hikes that everyone should make while they are there.
-So here is our list with the best hikes in Colorado!
+Although I was in Colorado for a week only, I did a lot of cool hikes there, from easy to strenuous and from short to long.
+We haven’t been everywhere in Colorado and as it was still pretty early in the season, I also didn’t get to do all the hikes I planned on doing, because of snow conditions and trails still being closed.
+However, I think I still came up with a nice list of hikes that everyone should make while they are in Colorado.
+So here is my list with the best hikes in Colorado!

 Hanging Lake, Glenwood Springs

 Number one on my list of best hikes in Colorado is definitely the Hanging Lake Trail.
 I was in Colorado for just a week but if you even have less time, make the Hanging Lake hike your number one priority, trust me on that!
 It’s quite a bit of a walk and described by Lonely Planet as ‘strenuous and steep’ but believe me when I say that, when you are in good shape, you will have absolutely no difficulties with this hike.
 Sure, there are steep sections and the surface is rocky (you’re in the Rocky Mountains after all) but the climb is gradual and not technical at all.
 What awaits you at the end of the hikes, can only be described as paradise.

 Please note that due to a mudslide this trail is closed at the moment.
 I still wanted to mention it though so you can check trail conditions here as it’s said to possibly reopen in 2022.